 Under the provisions of CFRA, an employee must provide at least verbal notice “sufficient to make the employer aware the employee needs CFRA” leave.
 The employee must also state the reason for the leave and the anticipated timing and duration.
 Employers may require 30-days advance notice, however if notice is not feasible it must be given as soon as feasible.
 Finally, the employer must respond to the employee within ten days.
 Upon granting CFRA leave the employer must guarantee reinstatement (except in extreme circumstances) to the same or comparable position in writing upon the employee’s request.

 The laws regarding family and medical leave are complex, and it is important to understand your rights as an employer or an employee.
-The attorneys at Garcia & Gurney, ALC are well qualified to answer any of your questions regarding FMLA or CFRA.
+The attorneys at Garcia & Gurney, A Law Corporation are well qualified to answer any of your questions regarding FMLA or CFRA.
 Contact us today.